ant-design/ant-design-pro-site/docs/uset-ypescript.en-US.md

 const style = require("./index.less")
 ```

 Avoid this problem.
 There are many related discussions in the community.
 There is no best way for the time being.
-Only the relatively perfect  [typings-for-css-modules-loader](https://github.com/Jimdo/typings-for-css-modules-loader),Similarly, importing images, css, svg can also avoid type checking in this way.
+Only the relatively perfect [typings-for-css-modules-loader](https://github.com/Jimdo/typings-for-css-modules-loader), Similarly, importing images, css, svg can also avoid type checking in this way.

 #### Form.create()